giantswarm/docs/src/content/ui-api/kubectl-gs/template-app.md

   - How can I add labels and annotations to the target namespace of an app?
 ---

 The `template app` command allows to create a manifest for an app to be installed in a workload cluster.
-The resulting manifest is meant to be applied to the management cluster, for example via `kubectl apply`.
+The resulting manifest is meant to be applied to the Management Cluster, for example via `kubectl apply`.

 The resulting manifest of the `template app` defines an [App]({{< relref "/ui-api/management-api/crd/apps.application.giantswarm.io.md" >}}) resource (API group/version `application.giantswarm.io/v1alpha1`).